Keokuk Indians: History

 The 1955 championship team was ranked thirtieth in the All-Time Top 100 Minor League Teams by Minor League Baseball and historians Bill Weiss and Marshall Wright.
 A year after having Roger Maris on the roster, the 1955 Keokuk Kernels finished with a record of 92–34 in the Three-I League.
 Their Manager was former Indiana University Manager Pinky May and the team had several players who made Major League teams, notably Mudcat Grant and Russ Nixon.
 Finishing 22 games ahead of runner up Waterloo White Hawks, Keokuk's .730 winning percentage was the highest in the last 50 years.
 Despite their great record, the Kernels drew 39,179 fans for the 1955 season.

 In 1957, prisoners at the Iowa State Penitentiary in Fort Madison, Iowaa formed a team called the Fort Madison Prison Chiefs.
 The Chiefs played the Keokuk Kernels at Joyce Field in an exhibition.
 The spirit of the game was so successful, Keokuk played inside the prison the next season.

 In 1958, the Mattoon Phillies franchise relocated to Keokuk, with the franchise becoming members of the Midwest League.
 The franchise became the Keokuk Cardinals, playing as a St. Louis Cardinals affiliate (1958–1961).
 Keokuk became a Los Angeles Dodgers affiliate in 1962.
-The Keokuk Dodgers were moved by the Midwest League to Dubuque, Iowa on August 2, 1962 and were renamed the Midwest Dodgers for the duration of the 1962 season.
+The Keokuk Dodgers were moved by the Midwest League to Dubuque, Iowa, on August 2, 1962, and were renamed the Midwest Dodgers for the duration of the 1962 season.

 After the 1962 season, the franchise moved from Dubuque to become the Wisconsin Rapids Twins.
 Today, the franchise has evolved into the Fort Wayne TinCaps of the Midwest League.

+Hidden home plate microphone

+In 1958, the Keokuk Cardinals placed a hidden live microphone under the home plate at Joyce Park.
+The microphone picked up conversations that were fed to the PA system at Joyce Park.
+The team broadcast the microphone feed of the players' and umpire live talking over the ballpark's PA system during Keokuk home games.
+The home plate microphone could reportedly pick up all conversations within 30 feet.
+The home plate microphone was first installed and used on May 16, 1958.
+Eventually, the natural occurring foul language led to the Keokuk team discontinuing the use of the microphone after the 1958 season.
+Magazinesof the era, such as Grit (June 1, 1958) and Popular Science (August 1958) had features of the unique home plate microphone installation in Keokuk.